Adedayocyber/Adedayo/README.md

 Certified Cyber Security Professional |Recent Graduate|

 ## Profile Summary
 Passionate about cybersecurity and dedicated to protecting digital assets, I am an entry-level professional eager to contribute to the field.
-With a solid foundation in cybersecurity principlles and core skills, including risk assessment, incident response, and network security, I am ready to tackle new challenges.
+With a solid foundation in cybersecurity principles and core skills, including risk assessment, incident response, and network security, I am ready to tackle new challenges.
 I am committed to continuous learning and development, and I look forward to leveraging my skills to enhance cybersecurity practices and secure digital environments.

 ### Key Skills
 - Network Security: Understanding of network protocols, firewalls, and intrusion detection/prevention systems.